rakshita-20/SystemVerilog_Final_Project/README.md

 Steps to follow to run the project-
 Step 1: Run the final.do file
-Step 2: You may observe the waveforms
+Step 2: Observe the waveforms
-Step 3: Observe the data on the data bus in Read and Write operations
+Step 3: Observe the data on the data bus in Read and Write operations to verify that
+		    the timing is followed for the transfer of data